Is Going Paperless Penniless for Corporations? - Environmental Leader

 When it comes to going paperless, most companies say that it is more environmentally friendly, not to mention more efficient.
-After, by paying utility bills on line, for example, it avoids sending out an invoice while allowing customers to wire funds — through their bank — to the company seeking payment.
+After, by paying utility bills on line, for example, corporations can avoid sending out an invoice while allowing customers to wire funds — through their bank — to the company seeking payment.

 Businesses will do what their customers want while also trying to reduce expenses.
 But is going paperless contrary to a business model or is it in line with the message the company hopes to send?
 This may, in fact, be a generational issue as older customers may prefer to stick with what they know best while the younger ones may like the convenience — and eco-benefits — of paying on line.